 Dropdown input field

 Data from the charts and views in the platform can be added into the input fields of a report using the “Add to report”-functionality.
-In order to add a value into an input field, first select the input field you want to add the data into.
-When an input field is selected as active, an “Add to report” tooltip will start appearing when hovering the mouse over data fields in the report or charts in the platform.
+In order to add a value into an input field, first place the cursor to the point in the input field text where you want the value to be added.
+Then click the value you want to add and select “Add to report” to insert the data value into the text.

 A value has been added to the input field using the “Add to report” functionality

 Entire rows of data can also be brought into the input fields from the Browse view.
-Again, start by selecting the input field you want to add the data into.
-Then, mark the rows you wish to add to the report.
+Start by marking the rows you wish to add to the report.
 Hold down Cmd or Ctrl to select several rows.
 Copy the rows using Ctrl + C (Cmd + C) on your keyboard ****and paste them into the desired input box using Ctrl + V (Cmd + V).

 Two rows of transaction data has been added to the input field from the “Browse” view